Sireypich/Interactive-quiz/README.md

 # Interactive-quiz
 This is a Hogwarts House Sorting Quiz.
-This project lets you take a quiz to find out which Hogwarts house you belong to.
+This project lets you take a quiz to find out which Hogwarts house you belong to, and what are you possible strengths and weaknesses.
 Just like in the wizarding world, your answers to magical questions will determine if you're a Gryffindor, Hufflepuff, Ravenclaw, or Slytherin.
 ## How to Play
 1. Open the Python file named hogwarts_quiz.py in your favorite code editor or IDE.